-Parking in Putaruru is a piece of cake.
-You won’t need to keep driving around the block in dense traffic here — and that’s why the locals love it.
-There’s lots of off and on-street parking to choose from.
+Finding a parking spot in Putaruru is a cinch.
+You don’t need to repeatedly go around the block in dense traffic here — and that’s what the locals love about it.
+There’s loads of off and on-street parking available.

 While driving through the streets of Putaruru, keep in mind that the speed limits typically range from 50km/h to 100km/h.
 Residential zones are 40km/h unless marked otherwise.

 One of two things will happen.
 Your rental car company may charge the fined amount to your credit card.
 This is the most common approach.
 On the other hand, it may supply your contact details to the relevant local authority so the fine is sent directly to you.